rokucommunity/rooibos/docs/index.md

 ### Only annotation
 If you place `@only` above a test suite, describe group, or test case, it will run that test in solo mode.
 In solo mode, execution is limited to those suites, groups or test cases, which also have a `@only' annotation.

 A good working practice is to put a `@only` annotaiton on the suite for the class you are working on, then the group, then the individual test.
-You can tehn simply remove the annotation from the test when you have finished, and run the tests again, to see if you caused regression in any of the group's tests, then remove from the group and run the suite, then finally remove the `@only` annotation from the suite.
+You can then simply remove the annotation from the test when you have finished, and run the tests again, to see if you caused regression in any of the group's tests, then remove from the group and run the suite, then finally remove the `@only` annotation from the suite.
 This will allow you to run the least amount of tests at any time, while you work, giving you the fastest testing turnaround time.

 ### Only show output for failures
 <a name="only-show-output-for-failed-tests"></a>
 In addition to the the `@only` and `@ignore` annotations, Rooibos has another mechanism for aiding the TDD process.
-You are able to execute Rooibos in `showOnblyFailures` mode.
+You are able to execute Rooibos in `showOnlyFailures` mode.
 In this mode, all tests are executed (according to the `@only` and `@ignore` annotations); but if any failures are encountered, then only the failures are displayed.
 If all tests pass, then the stanard test output is shown.

 This makes it easy to quickly dive into the test suite and see what regressions have been introduced, then you can simply navigate to the failed tests and annotate them with `@only` annotations (so that subsequent runs are much quicker)